Codebrahma/cbweb/posts/introduction-p2p-lending-marketplace/2017-04-29-INTRODUCTION-TO-P2P-LENDING-MARKETPLACE.md

 templateKey: 'blog-post'
 title: 'INTRODUCTION TO P2P LENDING MARKETPLACE'
 date: 2017-04-29
-featuredpost: true
+featuredpost: false
 description: >-
   A quick look at what a P2P lending platform is, how it works and how the market is shaping up.
+link: /introduction-p2p-lending-marketplace
 tags:
 - Fintech
 author: Anand Narayan
 ---
 P2P lending or Peer to Peer lending is the practice of borrowing money through online platforms that match borrowers with lenders.
 It’s a popular alternative to the more traditional practice of borrowing money from banks and non-banking financial institutions (NBFIs).
-One of the biggest advantages of using an online P2P lending platform is that the loans are usually cheaper as the platforms operate with lower overheads and software powered automation.
+One of the biggest advantages of using an [online P2P lending platform](/financial-software-development-company/)is that the loans are usually cheaper as the platforms operate with lower overheads and software powered automation.
 The P2P lenders charge money for the platform and doing credit checks for borrowers.

 ## How Does P2P Lending Work
 With P2P lending, it’s not the company operating the marketplace that lends money, but people interested in ‘investing’ their money do.
 The platform acts as an intermediary between the borrowers and lenders.